Humana Medicare Advantage Review (2026): Cost, Pros & Cons

 UNDERSTANDING STAR RATINGS

 CMS Star Ratings can directly affect costs and benefits, as plans with four or more stars often qualify for enhanced benefits such as lower premiums or expanded coverage.
-While lower ratings do not necessarily indicate poor care, they do highlight areas where Humana may lag behind competitors in member experience and health outcomes.
+While lower ratings do not necessarily indicate poor care, they do show areas where Humana may lag behind competitors in member experience and health outcomes.

 Humana Medicare Advantage Plans Cost